BY GINO ROBAIR

 Consequently, you won’t solve the problem of sound transmission through a structure by simply applying room treatment to the ceiling, walls and floor.
 So what are those products for, anyway?

 The typical room in a house or office, especially if it has parallel walls, will resonate at specific frequencies, based on its dimensions.
 As a result, when music is played in the room, the resonant frequencies will sound louder than the others.
 You can experience this phenomenon for yourself by going into your bathroom and singing in the tub or shower stall: eventually you’ll find notes that resonate.
 The highly reflective surfaces in a bathroom make the resonance easier to hear than in other rooms.

-So when you see these products used in pro-studio environments, remember that they have little to do with soundproofing.
+So when you see these products used in pro-studio environments, remember that they have little to do with soundproof drum booth.
 Sound isolation between rooms requires you to fully decouple one from the other, with each space being airtight.